 I won an 2005 Alfred P. Sloan Research Fellowship and have received NSF grants DMS-0104318 (2001-2004) and DMS-0354633 (2004-2007).
 I've been awarded a Ole Rømer Fellowship (2006-2010) from the Danish Resarch Council, along with their 2006 Young Elite Researcher prize.
 I also won a 2006 EURYI award (2007-2012) from the European Science Foundation.

 I gave an invited talk about my work at the 2010 International Congress of Mathematicians in Hyderabad, India.

 Since 2010 I am director of the Centre for Symmetry and Deformation, at the Department of Mathematical Sciences, University of Copenhagen, sponsored by the Danish National Research Foundation.

-I am an editor of Geometry & Topology, Homology, Homotopy and Applications (HHA), and New York Journal of Mathematics.
+I am a fellow of the American Mathematical Society (class of 2018), and an editor of Acta Mathematica, Geometry & Topology, and New York Journal of Mathematics.
+See also here.

 For copies of my papers see here.
 My work is reviewed on MathSciNet.
 My preprints are on the ArXiv.
 You can see my mathematical genealogy here.

 Here is a detailed vita.